 2:6 While they were there, the time came for her to deliver her child.
 2:7 And she gave birth to her firstborn son and wrapped him in strips of cloth and laid him in a manger, because there was no place for them in the inn.

 While they were there – not, as is usually assumed, ‘upon arrival’.
 They had been in Bethlehem for an indefinite period – perhaps days, or even weeks – of time prior to Mary going into labour.
-Thus the familiar image of Mary and Joseph arriving in Bethlehem, being unable to find a place to stay on the night of arrival, and thus relying on an emergency shelter, has probably has no basis in the text itself.
+Thus the familiar image of Mary and Joseph arriving in Bethlehem, being unable to find a place to stay on the night of arrival, and thus relying on an emergency shelter, has no basis in the text itself.
 (DJG)

 She gave birth to her firstborn, a son – ‘Midwives normally assisted at birth; especially because this was Mary’s first child, it is likely (though not clear from the text) that a midwife would assist her.
 Jewish law permitted midwives to travel a long distance even on the Sabbath to assist in delivery.’
 (NT Background Cmty)